pingcap/docs/tidb-cloud/manage-user-access.md

 If you are the owner of an organization, you can remove organization members.

-To remove a member from an organization, perform the following steps:
+To remove a member from an organization, take the following steps:

 > **Note:**
 >